adamoshen/shena.ca/content/post/2021-08-18-cold-hearted/index.en.markdown

 To do:

 First we need to get all the lyrics that mention he/he's.
-Then, we're going extract the part that comes after he/he's, e.g. "he's a cold-hearted snake" &rarr; "a cold-hearted snake".
+Then, we're going to extract the part that comes after he/he's, e.g. "he's a cold-hearted snake" &rarr; "a cold-hearted snake".

 Before we can visualise it, we're going to need to obtain the counts.
 In addition: